 What is Virtualization?

+Still, the above definition is watered down and simplistic in nature.
+There are lots of other aspect of creating a virtual network like Backup and Disaster Recovery or clean copies of data.
 Explaining what virtualization is can be challenging, but we developed five analogies to help you create a better mental picture.
-It all starts with a flight simulator.

-The first analogy we’ll use to explain virtualization requires a flight simulator.
+The first analogy we’ll use requires a flight simulator.
 A flight simulator, both for regular PC games or an official training facility, is a software designed to emulate the experience of being a flight pilot.
 The software provides all of the systems and features of a real plane.
 In other words, you simulate watching the fuel gauges, the engine status, navigation, airspeed, altitude, wind speed, etc. However, no matter how real the simulation is, you are never in charge of a real airplane.

 Imagine that all software are riders, and all hardware are a type of vehicle.
 A motorcycle would be the equivalent of a laptop or PC.
 Servers are the equivalent of a car.
 Although each car can comfortably seat three to five riders, many cars on the road carry only one.

-A host server with virtualization, like our partner VMware, is more of an SUV with the HEMI engine.
+BUT WAIT, there's more!
+A host server with virtualization, like our partner VMware, is more of an SUV with the high-powered engine.
 It has a powerful, high capacity, but if it only had one software inside of it, it would be the equivalent of a rider driving alone in a large SUV.
 The server is powerful, and it’s capable of carrying the entire family (plus the dog).
 It would be a shame not to use it to its full potential.

 Virtualization works by tricking the SUV driver into thinking he’s only driving a smaller car.
 The driver (the software) thinks it’s been paired with a certain type of vehicle (hardware), even though he’s still riding the same SUV (he is, clearly, very sensitive to suggestion).
 VMware takes it even further by getting MORE drivers into the same SUV and telling the highly-suggestive drivers the same lie.
 Each individual driver thinks that they are driving their own small car and operating them of their own accord, even though they’re all still riding in the same SUV.

 VMware takes the analogy another step further.
 A bus (the host server) is even more powerful than an SUV and capable of carrying more passengers.
 If the host hardware is even bigger and more powerful, it could house an entire bus-load of highly-suggestive passengers.
 Even though more than 20 or so individual riders are sitting on a bus, they all think they are driving their own small car.
 By doing this, you maximize the usage of your servers, using them to their full potential.